meooow25/samsort/HOWTO.md

 vector by index.
 First we will create an `Int` vector, the elements of which will be indices into the `a` vector.
 Then we will sort this `Int` vector using a comparison function that indexes the `a` vector and compares `a`s.
-Finally, we will construct an `a` vector with `a`s in the order of the sorted indices.
+Finally, we will construct a vector with `a`s in the order of the sorted indices.

 This technique is general enough that we can sort any flavor of `Vector` (boxed, `Unboxed`, `Prim`, `Storable`), so let us use `Vector.Generic` to